Kawaii Bento Boxes

 Middle: Orange slices.
 I don't normally cut them this way but I think I will from now on.
 So pretty!

 Bottom: I used the curve of a pepperoni to create the top curve of the mushroom, then trimmed off the bottom and cut out a few holes for spots.
 I laid that on a slice of white cheese and cut around the shape, adding a stem.
 I had to get creative for the face though, because my nori face punches were way too big.
 I used half of the animal mouth (see the bento below) for his smile, then trimmed down the circle eyes.
-That was way too difficult though, so I dug out my mini hole punch for the future!
+That was way too difficult though, so I dug out my mini hole punch

 For the base I used a half pack of ramen and topped it with the mushroom and a couple of flowers cut from pepperoni.
 I cut a small circle in the middle of the flowers and inserted a circle of cheese so the centers would stay put.